Numa Perrier: Career

+Upcoming projects

+In December 2021, it was announced that she will produce and star in The Erotic, a biopic about poet and author Audre Lorde.
 In June, 2022, it was announced Perrier would produce and direct The War and Treaty, from a script by Will McCormack and Craig Borten, based on the life of the Nashville husband and wife vocal duo.

-In November, 2022, it was announced Perrier would direct the Wall Street drama Midas Touch, with Chloe Bailey set to star.
-The film follows the true story of Lauren Simmons, the youngest equity trader on the floor of the New York Stock Exchange and only the second African American woman to hold that position.

 Personal life

-Perrier has one daughter, Rockwelle, with former partner, Dennis Dortch.
-Dortch and Perrier split up in 2014.

 Perrier married Gabrey Milner, son of Broadway playwright Ron Milner, in October 2020.